Course Outline

 Requirements

-• A comprehensive understanding of electrical installation work and site operations for government projects
+• Knowledge of electrical installation procedures and site operations

-• Proven experience supervising or working within technical teams in a public sector environment
+• Experience in supervising or collaborating within technical teams

-• Team leaders and foremen responsible for electrical installation in government settings
+• Team leaders and foremen overseeing electrical installations

-• Site supervisors and project managers overseeing public sector construction and maintenance
+• Site supervisors and project managers in the public sector

-• HR or training coordinators tasked with managing and developing field teams for government operations
+• Human resources or training coordinators managing field teams

 7 Hours